-The ECUT share based on this robust measure is shown in the first column of Table 4, labeled "Robust Measure."
-For comparison, the second column of Table 4, labeled "Naive Measure," reports the ECUT share derived by simply comparing quarterly earnings across periods where a different employer is observed.
-Since the linked data only cover college graduates, the third column provides the ECUT share and total number of transitions for movers with a bachelor's degree or higher within the same county, using annualized LEHD data as presented in Panel B of Table 3.
+The ECUT share based on this robust measure is shown in the first column of Table 5, labeled "Robust Measure."
+For comparison, the second column of Table 5, labeled "Naive Measure," reports the ECUT share derived by simply comparing quarterly earnings across periods where a different employer is observed.
+Since the linked data only cover college graduates, the third column provides the ECUT share and total number of transitions for movers with a bachelor's degree or higher within the same county, using annualized LEHD data as presented in Panel B of Table 4.

-Table 4 highlights two key insights.
+Table 5 highlights two key insights.
 First, it is important to use adjacent full earnings periods to accurately capture the share of ECUTs, as ECUT share is approximately five percentage points higher when measured without considering transition timing.
-Second, the consistency of ECUT share in robust measure and annualized panel supports the reliability of the annualized ECUT shares in Table 4.
+Second, the consistency of ECUT share in robust measure and annualized panel supports the reliability of the annualized ECUT shares in Table 5.

 In sum, ECUTs are persist with notable frequency across the U.S. labor market over the years, irrespective of worker characteristics.
 This ECUT share is hardly attributed to measurement errors, such as the move across locations or conflating of EE transitions with ENE transitions.
+In Appendix C, I also show that the change of working hours is unlikely to dominate the considerable share of ECUTs on extensive and intensive margin.